FS Class 910: History

 The choice was a 2-6-2T which allowed the same speed in both directions of travel.
-The locomotives were built by Ansaldo of Sampierdarena and deliveries took place during the passage of the Sicula Network to the FS.
-In 1906 a specimen was exhibited at the Milan Exposition.
+The first 19 locomotives were built by Ansaldo of Sampierdarena, while the remaining 35 were built by Società Italiana Ernesto Breda of Milan.
+Deliveries took place during the passage of the Sicula Network to the FS.
 The first delivery was of 6 locomotives registered by the Sicula network as RS 401-406.
 Later deliveries were numbered in the FS 91xx series from the start.
+In 1906 a specimen was exhibited at the Milan Exposition.
 The entire group became concentrated in Milan for suburban services and those in Sicily were transferred to Milan.
 Over the years, they underwent small changes and continued to perform good service in the locomotive depots of Milano Centrale and Pavia for the service on the lines from Milan to Bergamo, Como, Lecco and Voghera.

 Diesel conversion

 In 1929 the 910.042 was experimentally converted to a Diesel-Zarlatti locomotive.
 This had a diesel engine and compressed-air transmission, using the original steam cylinders.
 It was not a great success and had no practical follow-up.